Reviews Archive

 Amiga 500, 1200 - Great levels of presentation with loads of humour, a nice intro and great game over screen.

-Mega Drive - very similar to the Amiga versions but has some slightly lower quality writing artwork in some places.
+Mega Drive - Very similar to the Amiga versions but has some slightly lower quality writing artwork in some places.

 Atari ST - Pretty much has all the presentation of the Amiga version, though there is a noticeable chug in some places